SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 to refer to the other instance *without* keeping a strong hold on it.
 The instances can then refer to each other without creating a strong reference cycle.

-Use a weak reference when the other instance has a different lifetime --- that is, when both instances are deallocated at different times.
+Use a weak reference when the other instance has a shorter lifetime --- that it, when the other instance can be deallocated first.
 In the ``Apartment`` example above, it is appropriate for an apartment to be able to have no tenant at some point in its lifetime, and so a weak reference is an appropriate way to break the reference cycle in this case.
-In contrast, use an unowned reference when both instances have the same lifetime.
+In contrast, use an unowned reference when the other instance has the same lifetime or a longer lifetime.

 ..
 QUESTION: how do I answer the question
    "which of the two properties in the reference cycle